LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * IIS (verify that .NET development is enabled through _“Turn windows features on/off”_)
 * SMTP Server
+* sessionState = StateServer
 * Elasticsearch
 * Redis

+???

+Change sessionState from InProc to StateServer in Web.config.
+`<sessionState mode="StateServer" stateConnectionString="tcpip=127.0.0.1:42424" />`
+Run the windows service _ASP.NET State Service_ for this to work

 ---